Non-Insulin Pens for People with Diabetes

 How do I get the medicine ready to use?

 - Check the label.
-Check that you have the correct medicine.
+Confirm that you have the correct medicine and dose prescribed by your healthcare provider.
 Also check the expiration date.
 Use a new pen if the expiration date has passed.

-- Check the color of the medicine.
-The medicine in the cartridge should be free of clumps.
+- Check the medicine.
+Make sure the medicine in the cartridge is clear, not frozen, not cloudy, and has no clumps.
 You may need to mix the medicine before you use it.
-Your healthcare provider or pharmacist will show you how to mix it.
+Your provider or pharmacist will show you how to mix your medicine, if needed.

 How do I get the pen ready to use?

 - Remove a new pen from the refrigerator 15 to 30 minutes before you use it.
-Medicine should be injected at room temperature.
+Inject medicine at room temperature.

 - Wash your hands.
-Use soap and water or an alcohol-based hand rub.
+Use soap and water or an alcohol-based hand sanitizer.
 This will help decrease your risk for an infection.

 - Remove the cap from the needle.
 Some pens have the needle attached.
 These needles go back into the pen after use.
 Some needles need to be attached to the pens.